ton-community/tutorials/docs/01-wallet/testnet-tonweb.md

 <img src="https://i.imgur.com/OdIRwvo.png" width=600 /><br>

 So when is your wallet smart contract being deployed?
 This would normally happen when you execute your first transaction - normally an outgoing transfer.
 This transaction is going to cost gas, so your balance cannot be zero to make it.
-TonKeeper is going to deploy our smart contract automatically when we issue the first transfer.
-Let's send 0.01 TON somewhere through TonKeeper.
+Tonkeeper is going to deploy our smart contract automatically when we issue the first transfer.
+Let's send 0.01 TON somewhere through Tonkeeper.

 Refresh the explorer after approving the transaction.
-We can see that TonKeeper indeed deployed our contract!
+We can see that Tonkeeper indeed deployed our contract!
 The "State" is now "Active".
 The contract is no longer uninitialized and shows "wallet v4 r2" instead.
-Your contract may show a different version if TonKeeper was updated since this tutorial was written.
+Your contract may show a different version if Tonkeeper was updated since this tutorial was written.

 <img src="https://i.imgur.com/P9uuKaU.png" width=600 /><br>